-- A. Meet admission requirements to Delta State University. - B. Meet admission requirements to the Delta State University School of Nursing Graduate Program as follows: - 1.
+- A. Apply to Delta State University Graduate School and meet admission requirements as outlined in the Delta State University Graduate Bulletin. - B. Meet admission requirements to the Robert E. Smith School of Nursing Graduate Program as follows: - 1.
 Baccalaureate degree in Nursing with a minimum GPA of 3.00 overall. - 2.
-A satisfactory score on the Graduate Record Exam (GRE). - 3.
+A combined verbal and quantitative score \geq 800 and analytic score of \geq 3.5 on the Graduate Record Exam. - 3.
 A grade of "C" or better on an introductory course in statistics. - 4.
-At least two years of continuous clinical nursing experience as a Registered Nurse. - 5.
-Completion of School of Nursing Graduate Program Application.

-- 6. Completion of written mission statement as noted in the School of Nursing Graduate Program Application. - 7.
-Currently licensed or privileged to practice nursing in Mississippi.
-Individuals who hold a restricted license may or may not be eligible for admission. - 8.
+At least two years of continuous clinical nursing experience as a Registered Nurse for Nurse Administrator and Nurse Educator. - 5.
+At least two years of continuous clinical nursing experience with patient contact as an RN within the past five years for Nurse Practitioner. - 6.
+Completion of School of Nursing Master of Science in Nursing Program Application. - 7.
+Completion of written mission statement as noted in the School of Nursing Master of Science in Nursing Program Application. - 8.
+A copy of a current license or privileged to practice nursing as a Registered Nurse in Mississippi.
+Individuals who hold a restricted license may or may not be eligible for admission. - 9.
 Three letters of professional/academic reference.
-At least one reference must be academic in nature. - 9.
-Evidence of both professional nursing liability and health insurance. - 10.
-Completion of an interview conducted by School of Nursing faculty prior to admission. - 11.
-A grade of "C" or higher on a graduate level pathophysiology course (Applies only to Practitioner and Educator Tracks). - C. 1.
-Provide proof of current CPR card (infant/child/adult). - 2.
-Comply with legislative statues and regulations regarding criminal background checks by having fingerprints taken and a criminal background check completed.
+At least one reference must be academic in nature. - Completion of an interview conducted by School of Nursing graduate faculty prior to admission (application packet must be complete before an interview is scheduled). - 11.
+A grade of "C" or higher on a graduate level pathophysiology course (Applies only to Nurse Practitioner and Educator Tracks).

+- Complete a health and immunication form provided by the School of Nursing, evidence of personal health insurance and malpractice insurance, and current CPR certification (infant, child, adult) after being accepted for admission. - Comply with Mississippi legislative statues and regulations regarding criminal background checks by having fingerprints taken at an approved health care agency (not a police or sheriff's department) and a criminal background check completed.
 Any cost of this requirement will be the student's responsibility.

-Provisional Admission: Students who meet all requirements for admission to the graduate program in nursing, except a grade point average of at least 3.0 will be considered for provisional admission by the graduate program committee.
-Students who are registered nurses with a Bachelors of Science degree in a health-related field may also be considered for provisional admission by the graduate program committee.
+Provisional Admission: Students who meet all requirements for admission to the graduate program in nursing, except a grade point average of at least 3.0 or the GRE score will be considered for provisional admission by the graduate faculty.
+Students who are registered nurses with a Bachelors of Science degree in a health-related field may also be considered for provisional admission by the graduate faculty.